ghc/ghc/docs/users_guide/runtime_control.rst

     .. index::
        single: heap size, grace

-    If the program's heap exceeds the value set by :rts-flag:`-M`, the RTS throws an exception to the program, and the program gets an additional quota of allocation before the exception is raised again, the idea being so that the program can execute its
+    If the program's heap exceeds the value set by :rts-flag:`-M ⟨size⟩`, the RTS throws an exception to the program, and the program gets an additional quota of allocation before the exception is raised again, the idea being so that the program can execute its